 - Visual anthropology and cultural studies

 Editorship of Journal Issues

 Abigail Keating, Deborah Mellamphy and Jill Murphy (eds), “Cinema in the Interstices”, Alphaville: Journal of Film and Screen Media, Issue 5 (Summer 2013).
 ISSN: 2009-4078.

 Contributions to Journals and Edited Collections

-"Video Making, Harlem Shaking: Theorising the Interactive Amateur", in New Cinemas: Journal of Contemporary Film (forthcoming, 2014).
+"Video Making, Harlem Shaking: Theorizing the Interactive Amateur", in New Cinemas: Journal of Contemporary Film (forthcoming, Spring 2014).

-“Home Movies in the Age of Web 2.0: The Case of 'Star Wars Kid'”, in Barry Monahan, Laura Rascaroli and Gwenda Young (eds), Saving Private Reels: New Frameworks and Practices for the Amateur Moving Image.
-London, New York: Continuum (forthcoming, 2013).
+“Home Movies in the Age of Web 2.0: The Case of 'Star Wars Kid'”, in Barry Monahan, Laura Rascaroli and Gwenda Young (eds), Amateur Filmmaking: The Home Movie, the Archive, the Web.
+London, New York: Bloomsbury Publishing (forthcoming, 2014).